reAIM-Lab/reaim-lab.github.io/shalmalijoshi.md

 - Adaptive AI systems for health and medicine observational data
 - New capabilities for high-dimensional health and medicine data
 - New computational methods to improve robustness of scientific inference and predictions in health and medicine
-- Our current application areas are in psychiatry, cardiology, radiology, and neurocritical care.
+- Our current application areas are in psychiatry, cardiology, radiology, rheumatology, and neurocritical care.

 Find out more about our group's [research]({{ site.baseurl }}/research.html), and [publications]({{ site.baseurl }}/publications.html).